ethandmd/bankaccount/README.md

 # bankaccount
-Second program I wrote, simple program to interact with a fake bank account.
+One of the first programs I wrote, simple program to interact with a fake bank account.